HackTricks-wiki/hacktricks/reversing/reversing-tools-basic-methods/cheat-engine.md

 ### Random Memory Address - Finding the code

 Until know we learnt how to find an address storing a value, but it's highly probably that in **different executions of the game that address is in different places of the memory**.
-So lets find out how to always find that address.&#x20;
+So lets find out how to always find that address.

 Using some of the mentioned tricks, find the address where your current game is storing the important value.
 Then (stopping the game if you whish) do a **right click** on the found **address** and select "**Find out what accesses this address**" or "**Find out what writes to this address**":